This year was the craziest in our history and we're now more excited than ever about our future plans to bring low-cost rail to the masses.

 The Loco2 Support team go for a paddle

-Last week, we made Loco2 available in several new languages - Spanish, German and Italian.
-But the keen-eyed among you will note one glaring omission: French.
+Loco2 is now available in several new languages - Spanish, German, Italian, and French.

 As the year draws to its end, we’re entering a new phase of Loco2’s life.
 We now have the resources to dream big but are also exposed to corporate forces that have the potential to slow us down.
 So we’re striving to remain agile, and most importantly to keep our customers at the heart of what we do.
 If you’ve read this far, thank you, and please do let us know what you want to see from us in 2018.